 The European Union has become a contested issue amongst voters in Europe.
 This paper analyzes how the increasingly salient attitudes toward European integration have affected how voters hold their governments accountable for their policy decisions at the EU-level.
 I argue that attitudes toward the EU have become an important source of electoral accountability complementing attitudes on the left-right dimension, but that they matter differently for pro- and anti-European voters.
 Whereas electoral accountability on the European integration dimension is mainly driven by Eurosceptic voters, pro-European voters are more likely to rely on their specific attitudes toward particular policies to assess the responsiveness of their politicians.
 The paper present the results of a conjoint survey experiment with over 2,500 citizens in Germany, which analyzes how pro- and anti-European voters’ attitudes influence their assessment of typical signals of government responsiveness.

 Emilie Hafner-Burton and Christina J. Schneider.
 2019.
-“Breaking the Rules.
-International Organizations and National Corruption.”
+“The Dark Side of Cooperation: International Organizations and National Corruption.”
 International Studies Quarterly (forthcoming)

 Political corruption is rampant in—and destructive to—many parts of the world.
 A growing number of international organizations (IOs) aim to address the problem by encouraging good governance norms, rules and practices among their member states.
 Whether membership in IOs actually dampens national corruption, however, is unclear.
 Our central argument is that the characteristics of IO membership determine both whether corruption is tolerated or spreads through a country’s network of organizational affiliations and the extent to which the adoption of formal anti-corruption mandates is effective to combat the problem.
 IOs can facilitate the spread of corruption in two ways.
 First, groups of corrupted states are reticent to create, monitor or enforce good governance standards against other IO members, rendering punishment for corruption incredible.
 Second, leaders may witness the value of corruption to their IO peers and learn to act the same way.
 Using a variety of data sources and estimation strategies, including new data on IO anti-corruption mandates, we demonstrate that countries that participate in a network of member-corrupted IOs are significantly more likely to experience an increase in corruption domestically than are countries that participate in a network of more honest brokers, and this increase occurs even within IOs that have adopted formal anti-corruption mandates, rendering good governance rules cheap talk.